Nicholas's last name is NOT pronounced Cas-tell-anos.

 Castellanos grew up in South Florida as a Marlins fan, idolizing Miguel Cabrera.
-And now they are teammates.
+Later, they became teammates on the Tigers.

-Nicholas spent his first two years of high school at American Heritage High School in South Florida, where he played with 2008 Royals first-round pick Eric Hosmer and 2012 Red Sox first-rounder Deven Marrero on a team that won the 2008 national title.
+Nicholas spent his first two years of high school at American Heritage High School in South Florida, where he played with Eric Hosmer and 2012 Red Sox first-rounder Deven Marrero on a team that won the 2008 national title.

-He then played his final two seasons at Archbishop McCarthy High in Southwest Ranches, Florida, which won the 2011 national championship the year after he left.
+He then played his final two seasons at Archbishop McCarthy High in Southwest Ranches, Florida.

 In 2010, Nick's senior year at Archbishop McCarthy, he committed to the University of Miami on a baseball scholarship.

 That season, Nicholas hit .542 with six home runs, 41 RBIs, 34 runs scored and 22 stolen bases.
 He was honored as the Gatorade Florida Baseball Player of the Year and competed with the 18-and-Under squad for USA Baseball that won a gold medal at the Pan American Junior Championship in Venezuela in the fall of 2009.

 Nicholas' mother's family is from Detroit.
 Her Dad, Leonard Beard, is a retired Detroit firefighter.
 A Michigander at heart, he passed on his Tigers ties to his daughter, Castellanos' mother.
 He is also clearly a Michigander in voice, sounding like a one-man cheering section.

 "That's my grandfather," Castellanos said.
 "He sounds like 10 people."

-In the springs of both 2011 and 2012, the Baseball America Prospect Handbook rated Castellanos as the second-best prospect in the Tigers' farm system.
-They moved Nick up to the #1 prospect in the Tigers organization in the springs of both 2013 and 2014.
+In both 2011 and 2012, the Baseball America Prospect Handbook rated Castellanos as the second-best prospect in the Tigers' farm system.
+They moved Nick up to the #1 prospect in the Tigers organization in both 2013 and 2014.

 In August 2013, Nick and his fiancée Vanessa Hernandez had a son.